akimd/vcsn/README.txt

         make check

 It run the test suite to check the whole platform.
+Beware that checking Vcsn is a very long process, also consider ``-j3''.

 Build Requirements
 ------------------

-Vaucanson was tested with the `GNU Compiler Collection (GCC)`_ versions 4.8, 4.9 and `Clang`_ 3.4, and 3.5.
+Vcsn was tested with the `GNU Compiler Collection (GCC)`_ versions 4.9 and `Clang`_ 3.5, 3.6.

 .. _GNU Compiler Collection (GCC): http://gcc.gnu.org
 .. _Clang: http://clang.llvm.org